Fixed-Term Contract: Can I Get Gratuity If I Resign Just Before a Year?

 KK!HR

-It looks ridiculous to include gratuity in CTC for fixed Term Appointment for a one year.
-This is quite misleading and the organisation is actually trying to deceive people in attracting them for employment like this.
-The eligibility for gratuity in such cases would come once the new Labour Codes come into vague.
-(From 1st April 2022 as it appears now) For the present it is NO.
+It looks ridiculous to include gratuity in CTC for a fixed-term appointment for one year.
+This is quite misleading, and the organization is actually trying to deceive people by attracting them for employment like this.
+The eligibility for gratuity in such cases would come once the new Labour Codes come into effect (from 1st April 2022, as it appears now).
+For the present, it is not applicable.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute